 - Imprisonment due to a felony, in which case the victim can file a claim upon release

 - Extended negotiations with the defendant to cover medical bills and other expenses

 In the case of negotiations, you can still file a lawsuit if talks fall through.
 However, be wary that an at-fault party looking to escape liability may purposefully delay settlement negotiations in hopes that the statute of limitations will lapse.
 You can continue to negotiate your settlement with the other side even after filing your lawsuit in court, so do not put off your legal filing because you are afraid of losing out on an opportunity for a beneficial settlement.

 Do I Have Any Options if I Miss the Deadline?

 Unfortunately, victims have no legal recourse if the statute of limitations passes.
-Other than the aforementioned exceptions, the court won’t allow you to file an extension and bring your case to a judge.
+Other than the aforementioned exceptions, South Carolina courts will almost never allow you to obtain an extension and bring your case to a judge.

 The consequences of not filing a suit include:

 1. A Lack of Monetary Compensation: Without just compensation, you must pay for all medical costs and property damage out of pocket.
 You could face hard times if you’re dealing with long-term injuries and require ongoing care.

 In worst cases, you may struggle to support yourself financially, especially if you’re unable to work.